karankashyap04/sat-solver/README.md

 For information on how we built this SAT solver, our custom variable selection heuristic (`ClauseReducer`), optimizations made, and more, read our [report](https://github.com/karankashyap04/sat-solver/blob/main/report.pdf).

+All the code for our solver is within the [`src/solver/sat`](https://github.com/karankashyap04/sat-solver/tree/main/src/solver/sat) subdirectory.

 ## Usage

 Initially, you need to compile the code into a binary.
 To do this, run